 Agent attrition is not a new concept in the contact center.
 The average lifespan of a contact center agent is traditionally short, resulting in human resource departments trying to understand this costly trend, usually turning to some kind of retroactive metric.
 But these do not offer predictive insight.
 These metrics can show why an agent left, but not how the company could have kept them.
 There are ways to lower contact center attrition that can not only keep the agent but increase productivity and efficiency.

 Training and development

 Onboarding and initial training should ideally be focused on the mission of the company; the why behind every aspect of the job, cultural immersion, and the relationship between them all.
-Often, I see a significant amount of time being spent on how to use technology and how to navigate between various pieces of technology instead.
+Often, I see a significant amount of time being spent on how to use call center software and how to navigate between various pieces of technology instead.

-Tip 1: Streamline the number of technology providers as much as possible and only purchase technology with a simple and intuitive interface.
+Tip 1: Streamline the number of call center software and technology providers as much as possible and only purchase technology with a simple and intuitive interface.

 - This approach provides a level of consistency that can reduce the training time spent on technology - decreasing agent stress and anxiety, which can have a positive impact on attrition.